darwinanddavis/SchistoIBM/README.md

 Hosts incur costs from infection through damage density _\delta_	and cumulative hazard rate _H_.

 **Parasite**
-The number of free-living miracidia in the environment is based on a probability function (multinomial distribution) of probability of infecting host () .
+The number of free-living miracidia in the environment is based on a probability function (multinomial distribution) of surviving miracidia, miracidia that successfully infected hosts, and unsuccessful miracidia that died.

 *Files:*